Inference for Linear Conditional Moment Inequalities: Abstract

 \section{Abstract}

-We consider inference based on linear conditional moment inequalities, which arise in a wide variety of economic applications, including many structural models.
-We show that linear conditional structure greatly simplifies confidence set construction, allowing for computationally tractable projection inference in settings with nuisance parameters.
-Next, we derive least favorable critical values that avoid conservativeness due to projection.
-Finally, we introduce a conditional inference approach which ensures a strong form of insensitivity to slack moments, as well as a hybrid technique which combines the least favorable and conditional methods.
-Our conditional and hybrid approaches are new even in settings without nuisance parameters.
-We find good performance in simulations based on Wollmann (2018), especially for the hybrid approach.\\ Keywords: Moment Inequalities, Subvector Inference, Uniform Inference\\ JEL Codes: C12
+We show that moment inequalities in a wide variety of economic applications have a particular linear conditional structure.
+We use this structure to construct uniformly valid confidence sets that remain computationally tractable even in settings with nuisance parameters.
+We first introduce least favorable critical values which deliver non-conservative tests if all moments are binding.
+Next, we introduce a novel conditional inference approach which ensures a strong form of insensitivity to slack moments.
+Our recommended approach is a hybrid technique which combines desirable aspects of the least favorable and conditional methods.
+The hybrid approach performs well in simulations calibrated to \citet{Wollmann}, with favorable power and computational time comparisons relative to existing alternatives. \\ Keywords: Moment Inequalities, Subvector Inference, Uniform Inference\\ JEL Codes: C12